andrewletten/rescomp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `rescomp` is to simplify the process of defining, simulating and visualizing the output of ode models of consumer-resource interactions.
+The goal of the R package `rescomp` is to simplify the process of defining, simulating and visualizing the output of ODE models of consumer-resource interactions.
+In essence, it is a consumer-resource modelling focused interface (front and back) to the excellent `deSolve` package.

 ## Installation